Understand the Details of Making a Deal on a Used RV.

 Some of these can be good and worth their price for your peace of mind.

-But, you can also get on the web and research other companies, yourself, and often get a decent warranty on your camper.
+But, you can also get on the web and research other companies, yourself, and often get a decent warranty on your RV, on your own.

-So, be aware and do your homework on these companies that cover those special things in a camper that are not covered by a typical automobile type insurance policy.
+So, the smart Rv buyer should be aware of the need for a Warranty of some kind and should do their homework on these specialized companies that sell warranties which cover those special things in a camper which are not covered by a typical automobile type insurance policy.

-But I recommend that you contact your insurance company before you buy and discuss if they cover campers and if they do what will be covered and for what price.
+But I do recommend that you contact your automobile insurance company before you buy and discuss if they cover RVs and if they do what will be covered and for what price.

-Many auto insurnace companies will not cover a camper, so prepare yourself to shop for this insurance also..
+Many auto insurance companies will not cover an RV so prepare yourself to shop for this insurance also.

 If you don't have Roadside Assistance insurance, then any camper owner will recommend that you get a good policy.

-The larger of these companies have literally thousands of participating service centers that they will call and get to you quickly.
-And they will be people that you can trust to take care of you and do it a t a fair price.
+The larger of these companies have literally thousands of participating service centers that they will call and get help to you quickly.
+And they will be skilled service people that you can trust to take care of you and do it at a fair price.

 That's right, Congratulations.
 If you are shopping for these final things; like insurance, then you already own a camper and you are ready to go out and enjoy the world of traveling with, and using, a camper.